 ITS Standards Program.
 The ITS Standards Program is accelerating the development and promoting the widespread deployment of integrated ITS systems though robust, non-proprietary standards.
-Together with standards development organizations and other ITS stakeholders, the ITS Standards Program encompasses standards development, testing, outreach and education, technical assistance, and policy support.
-Information on the standards program and on the standards can be found on the standards Web site, www.its-standards.net.
+Together with standards development organizations (SDOs) and other ITS stakeholders, the ITS Standards Program encompasses standards development, testing, outreach and education, technical assistance, and policy support.
+Information on the standards program and on the standards can be found on the Standards Web Site, www.its-standards.net.

 - Standards Development.
-The U.S. DOT is committed to the accelerated development of ITS standards in cooperation with existing SDOs.
-The SDOs develop open ITS standards through a consensus-based volunteer process.
+The U.S. DOT is committed to the accelerated development of ITS standards in cooperation with existing SDOs who develop open ITS standards through a consensus-based volunteer process.
 Currently, activities are underway leading to the development of about 100 ITS standards that address communications interfaces in the National ITS Architecture.
-As the National ITS Architecture continues to expand beyond recently incorporated areas such as highway-rail intersections and archived data services into proposed areas such as emergency services, the need for additional ITS standards will be identified. - Standards Testing.
-A comprehensive program has begun to test ITS standards that are emerging from the standards development process.
+As the National ITS Architecture continues to expand beyond recently incorporated areas such as highway-rail intersections and the archived data user service into proposed areas such as emergency services, the need for additional ITS standards will be assessed. - Standards Testing.
+A comprehensive program to test ITS standards that are emerging from the standards development process began in 1999.
 The primary purposes of the ITS standards testing program are to investigate the operation, correctness, and completeness of the standards and to "prove" the standards in realistic settings.
 As an important measure to encourage acceptance and use of ITS standards, testing will provide timely and meaningful information on standards readiness to the ITS community.
 Testing includes experience-based testing by early deployers and more formal engineering-based testing.
 The testing program will leverage ongoing and planned ITS field deployments. - Standards Outreach and Education.
 To promote the awareness and use of ITS standards, the ITS Standards Program includes a multi-faceted outreach and education program for public-and private-sector stakeholders involved in ITS deployment.
 The program includes non-technical outreach, technical outreach, and training and education.

 Non-technical outreach is aimed at communicating the rationale and benefits for using ITS standards to transportation stakeholders.
 Technical outreach educates the community on the content of standards, the status of their availability, the application of specific standards, and issues related to standards implementation.
-Outreach products, most of which are on the standards web site, include resource materials, such as fact sheets, user guides, and sample procurement specifications to assist users with standards-related deployments.
+Outreach products, most of which are on the Standards Web Site, include resource materials, such as fact sheets and user guides, to assist users with standards-related deployments.
 Case studies and reports on "lessons learned" are being developed and disseminated to provide essential information needed by stakeholders and to build confidence in the standards.

 Instructional training on ITS standards is being conducted through updated courses, new courses, workshops, and other formats, as appropriate.
-A variety of short courses and workshops on standards in general and on specific standards are available through the U.S. DOT Professional Capacity Building Program and through workshops provided by the Institute of Transportation Engineers.
-Available training opportunities, grouped by subject category, as well as course content, registration information, and additional information, are provided on the standards web site.
+A variety of short courses and workshops on standards in general and on specific standards topics are available through the U.S. DOT Professional Capacity Building Program and through workshops provided by the Institute of Transportation Engineers.
+Recently, procurement specification writing workshops have been developed and presented across the Nation.
+Available training opportunities, grouped by subject category, as well as course content, registration information, and additional information, are provided on the Standards Web Site.